 Despite all its natural defences, tapirs are sadly classified as vulnerable, and two species are actually considered endangered due to them being hunted for their meat and hides.
 Don’t they know that fur always looks best on the animal?!

 Silvery langurs | Malaysia, Sumatra and Borneo

 There are a few interesting things about these medium-sized cheeky monkeys… One: they have a big stomach that has three separate sections, because they eat so many tough leaves, they need a special fermentation chamber!
-Two: the poor sods are unusually susceptible to human diseases, which means they often get used in medical research (they really lucked out there).
-And three: their newborn babies look like they have been stolen from another group of monkeys!
+And two: their newborn babies look like they have been stolen from another group of monkeys!

 You’d be right in assuming that the silvery langur is in fact silver in colour.
 They have smooth dark brown or black fur that’s grey at the tips (which gives it a silvery appearance), and dark skin.
 Their babies, however, are born with pale skin and bright orange fur!
-It not really known why the little ones look like they are fresh out of Guantanamo but there are a few theories.
+It not really known why the little ones look like this but there are a few theories.

 One is that their vivid colour makes it easier for their mums to spot them when they wander off in the jungle.
 A more interesting theory (I think, anyway) is that they are orange because it makes it harder for their colour-blind predators to spot them in amongst the green of the jungle!

 The fur starts to change to grey from the head down from three to six months old, so for a time they have a grey head and an orange body.